Effect of Temperature Wave on Diffusive Transport of Weakly-Soluble Substances in Liquid-Saturated Porous Media: Introduction

 In the massif zone where the aqueous solution is saturated---i.e., porous massif is littered with bubbles of gas phase---the gas flux is solely determined by the field of solubility, which depends on pressure and temperature~\cite{Pierotti-1976,Goldobin-Brilliantov-2011}.
-In this relation it is remarkable that the temperature increase from $0^\circ\mathrm{C}$ to $20^\circ\mathrm{C}$ leads to the decrease of the solubility of the main atmospheric gases and methane by factor $1.5$.
+In this relation it is remarkable that the temperature increase from $0^\circ\mathrm{C}$ to $20^\circ\mathrm{C}$ leads to the decrease of the solubility of the main atmospheric gases and methane by a factor $1.5$.
 This means that the annual temperature wave propagating into the porous massif (e.g., see~\cite{Yershov-1998}) gives rise to the solubility wave of significant amplitude and associated diffusive fluxes.
 Hence, the annual temperature wave can significantly affect the processes of saturating groundwater with gases or methane release from wetlands and peatbogs.

 The phenomenon under consideration is common and can be significant for various systems with different origins of the surface temperature oscillations, including technological systems (filters, porous bodies of nuclear and chemical reactors, etc.).
-However, for the sake of convenience, in this paper, we first focus on the case featured by the hydrostatic pressure gradient which is significant for geological systems, where pressure doubles on the depth of 10 meter, leading to significant change of solubility.
-The no pressure gradient case can be derived from the case of hydrostatic pressure.
+However, for the sake of convenience, in this paper, we first focus on the case featured by the hydrostatic pressure gradient which is significant for geological systems, where pressure doubles on the depth of 10 meters, leading to significant change of solubility.
+The no pressure gradient case can be derived from the case of hydrostatic pressure by setting the gravity $g$ in resulting analytical equations to zero.